ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_wizard2.md

 4. The proper communication port that is connected to DYNAMIXEL has to be selected manually.
 If the port is in use, it has to be released first.

-    **WARNING** : Only one DYNAMIXEL has to be connected to the port when recoverying the DYNAMIXEL firmware.
+    **WARNING** : Only one DYNAMIXEL should be connected to the port when recoverying the DYNAMIXEL firmware.
     {: .notice--warning}

     ![](/assets/images/sw/dynamixel/wizard2/wizard2_firmware_recovery_003.png)